 Today, in the 1962 Dominican Rite Calendar, we make a commemoration of Blessed Jane of Aza, mother of Our Holy Father St. Dominic.
-Since today is Saturday, the Office of the Blessed Virgin Mary on Saturday is prayed, and the commemoration is made at Lauds and Vespers since it is a privileged commemoration.
+In the old calendar, her office was tucked into the octave of our holy founder, which I thought was a very fitting way to honor her.
+The ferial office is prayed, and the commemoration is made at Lauds and Vespers since it is a privileged commemoration.
 In addition, a second commemoration is made of SS.
 Cyriacus, Largus, and Smaragdus, Martyrs.
 At Pretiosa, the obit of Hugh de Vaucemain of France, sixteenth Master General of the Order of Preachers is read.

 At Peñafiel in Spain, Blessed Joan de Aza, mother of the most Blessed Patriarch Dominic.
 Admirable for her virtue and beloved of God for her piety, she died at Calaruega in the love of the Lord.
 A duplex feast.

 The holy martyrs Cyriacus, deacon, Largus, and Smaragdus, with twenty others, who suffered on March 16.
 Their bodies were buried on the Via Salaria by a priest named John, and on this day Pope St. Marcellus removed them to the garden of Lucina, on the Via Ostiensis.
 Afterward, they were brought into the city, and buried in the deaconry of St. Mary's in Via Latina.
 A memory.